 - How to chase down overdue payments from clients and negotiating contracts

 - Saying no to distracting opportunities that come up because I have flexibility and “time”

 - Saying no to opportunities from previous clients that no longer value me as much as the market does

-- Finding new clients when 2,000 of them don’t walk through the doors every single day as they did in retail
+- Finding new clients when 2,000 of them don’t walk through the doors every single day as they did in my retail store

-- How to get the watercolor aspect of the workplace I missed from the corporate world
+- How to get the watercolor aspect of the workplace I had in the corporate world

 - That nobody would ever understand “what I do for a living” ever again

-I have learned all this and much more in the last three years and I have grown more than I did in my first 20 years in retail.
+I have learned all this and much more in the last four years and I have grown more than I did in my first 20 years in retail.